dilayercelik/Arvato-MLProject/README.md

 The AUC of the ROC Curve score I obtained with my only submission is: 0.74612

 # Acknowledgements

 I would like to thank everyone involved in presenting me this Capstone Project, both at Udacity (for their support) and at Arvato Financial Services (for letting us access their private data).

+Have a look at the Machine Learning Engineer Nanodegree, offered by Udacity (via the School of AI), [here](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t).

+The syllabus for this online programme can be found [here](https://s3.amazonaws.com/iridium-content/documents/en-US/machine-learning-engineer-nanodegree-program-syllabus.pdf).

 # Author